-The Bureau of National Affairs found that $11 billion is lost annually due to employee turnover, and according to a Gallup study, companies with engaged employees outperform the competition by as much as 147 percent in earnings per share.
+The Bureau of National Affairs found that $11 billion is lost annually due to employee turnover, and according to a Gallup study, companies with engaged employees outperform the competition by as much as 147% in earnings per share.

-We all want employees who are engaged, but what does it take to support that engagement, and how do you turn it back around when it starts to wane?
+We all want employees who are engaged, but what does it take to support that engagement and how do you turn it back around when it starts to wane?
+How do you improve employee engagement?

 The following strategies can be implemented immediately to help achieve high-focused engagement, without launching a massive initiative or a costly campaign.